kensamaa/KenSchool/README.md

 # run this after adding the prisma schema
 npx prisma generate
 npx prisma db push //to push to planetscale

+# to see data with prisma
+npx prisma studio
 ```